tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 1. **User**: The individual requesting the credential.
 2. **Wallet - Inji Wallet**: The digital wallet application used by the user to manage credentials.
 3. **Issuer - Inji Certify (OAuth AS + VCI)**: The entity responsible for issuing the credential, which also acts as an OAuth Authorization Server and Verifiable Credential Issuer.
 4. **Inji VCI Client Library**: The library used by the wallet to handle OpenID for VC issuance.
+(Download of credential into Wallet)
 5. **Inji OpenID4VP Library**: The library used by the wallet to handle OpenID for Verifiable Presentations.
+(Presenting of the credential to a Verifier)

 ```mermaid
 sequenceDiagram